Thoracoabdominal Aortic Aneurysm

-The exact development of thoracoabdominal aortic aneurysms is unclear and remains the focus of ongoing research at the Center for Aortic Disease.
 It occurs due to the weakness in the wall of the artery and most frequently seen in males older than 60.
 The risk factors for the development of the TAA include smoking, high blood pressure, male gender, atherosclerosis (hardening of arteries), trauma, and genetic factors.

 Thoracoabdominal aortic aneurysms usually grow slowly over many years.
 Most people will not have any symptoms until the aneurysm is very large or until they begin to leak.
 When people continue to have poor control of risk factors, such as smoking and high blood pressure, it can expand rapidly.
 The risk of tearing also increases as the aneurysm grows.

 A tear in the aorta can result in sudden, severe sharp or tearing pain in the chest, abdomen, or back.
 Some of the symptoms from the tearing open of aorta are sudden, severe pain in the abdomen or back, clammy skin, dizziness, nausea and vomiting, passing out, and rapid heart rate.
 The leak of blood (a rupture) can often result in very low blood pressure or death if not immediately treated at a hospital.